 A common scenario is for an organisation to record backups onto tape, disk or other physical media which are moved to a secure location.
 If the data is stored in an encrypted format then it will be protected against unauthorised access.
 It will be important however to have good key management to ensure that the data can be accessed when necessary in the future.

 In the case of a long-term backup or archive it may also be important to ensure that the data can still be accessed and that the encryption that was used remains appropriate over time.
-You will also need to consider the ‘right to erasure’ under Article 17 of the GDPR, and how this may apply when determining both the use of encryption and the retention period of your backups.
+You will also need to consider the ‘right to erasure’ under Article 17 of the UK GDPR, and how this may apply when determining both the use of encryption and the retention period of your backups.

 An additional option is for an organisation to use a cloud-based service for offsite backup or data storage.
 The data would typically be transmitted over the internet and stored on a remote server managed by the third-party cloud provider.
 Use of a secure transfer protocol (eg TLS) will ensure that data cannot be intercepted in transit.
 However, it is important to remember that without additional encryption methods in place the data will only be encrypted whilst in transit and be stored on the cloud provider’s system in the same form as it is stored on your system.